foffos/Foffos/README.md

 👋 Hi, I’m Andrea Forti, Also known as @Foffos

-🔥 I’m interested in video games, board games and role playing games
+🔥 I’m interested in video games, board games and role playing games</br>

-🖥️ 4 years experience as a .Net c# programmer in a banking environment
+🖥️ 4 years experience as a .Net c# programmer in a banking environment</br>
 📚 I recently completed a 2-year course as a game programmer at Digital Bros Game Academy campus

 👀 Looking for a job as Junior Game Programmer, more interested in Gameplay systems and UI